Sergei Tikhanovsky: YouTube channel

 Tikhanovsky says he became a blogger almost by accident.
 He organized a farmstead near Gomel and faced bureaucratic hurdles from local, regional, and national officials, then spoke of his difficulties with journalists.

-The YouTube channel "Country for Life" (Страна для жизни) was launched in 2019 and managed to attract 140,000 subscribers during the year.
+The YouTube channel "Country for Life" (Страна для жизни) was launched in 2019.
 The channel is dedicated to stories of ordinary Belarusians and real cases of entrepreneurs "which will help to build a country for life".
 Tikhanovsky shoots a video on social and political topics and talks about the problems of people – mainly in the Belarusian regions.

 Together with his team in a car with the logo "Real News", Tikhanovsky spent more than a month driving around Belarus and interviewing subscribers, who told him about the problems in the city and the country on camera.
 The most popular video on the channel (almost one million views as of 30 May 2020) is the story of a woman from the town of Hlybokaye about her life and her attitude toward Lukashenko.
 Tikhanovsky's YouTube channel also features video interviews with opposition politicians and businessmen.
 On trips around Belarus, Sergei Tikhanovsky was constantly followed by cars with people monitoring him, presumably employees of the Belarusian special services.

 By May 2020, Tikhanovsky's YouTube channel had garnered 140,000 subscribers; by mid-July 2020, it had reached 243,000 subscribers, more than 12 times the number of subscribers to the state-run Belarus 24 satellite channel.
-Independent anti-Lukashenko bloggers (including Tikhanovsky) were seen by the government as a major threat to its rule, as a media alternative to television, newspapers, and radio, which are principally controlled by the Government, and many were targeted by the authorities.
+Independent anti-Lukashenko bloggers (including Tikhanovsky) were seen by the government as a major threat to its rule as an alternative to state-controlled media, and many were targeted by the authorities.